Amanda Weltman

 Amanda Weltman (born 1979) is a South African theoretical physicist.
-She is known for co-authoring a paper proposing the "chameleon theory" to explain the existence of dark energy.
-She is currently a researcher at the University of Cape Town.
+She is best known for co-authoring a series of papers proposing "chameleon gravity" to explain the existence of dark energy.
+She is currently a professor and South African Research Chair at the University of Cape Town.

 Education and early research

 Amanda Weltman was first drawn to physics while she was an undergraduate student at the University of Cape Town.
 Describing her attraction to being a physicist, she stated that "understanding the way the Universe worked was just about the coolest job anyone could have."

-In 2009, Weltman completed her Ph.D in theoretical physics at Columbia University in New York.
+In 2007, Weltman completed her Ph.D in theoretical physics at Columbia University in New York.
 She was supervised by theoretical physicist Brian Greene.
-She also did post-doctoral research at the University of Cambridge before returning to South Africa.
-Her post-doctoral work was with the physicist Stephen Hawking.
-She is currently part of a large research group at the University of Cape Town.
+She also did post-doctoral research at the University of Cambridge as part of the Centre for Theoretical Cosmology run by physicist Stephen Hawking.
+She is currently director of the High Energy Physics, Cosmology and Astrophysics Theory (HEPCAT) group which she founded in 2018.

 Personal life

-Weltman was born in 1979 in Cape Cod, Massachusetts, and travelled to South Africa with her parents when she was two months old.
+Weltman was born in 1979 in Cape Cod, Massachusetts, and moved to South Africa with her parents when she was two months old.
 She spent her childhood in Johannesburg and Cape Town.
 She was a competitive gymnast as a child.